dcthedeveloper/NuVision-News2.0/README.md

 ---

-## Demo / Proof of Concept Notice
-## Demo / Proof of Concept Notice
+## Demo Application Notice

-This repository is a **demo/proof-of-concept** for local development and demonstrations.
-API keys have been removed from version control for security.
+This is a **demonstration application** showcasing NLP techniques applied to news analysis.
+API keys are not included in the repository for security.

 ### What Works Without Any API Keys